crate-crypto/go-eth-kzg/readme.md

   [gnark-crypto](https://github.com/ConsenSys/gnark-crypto/tree/master) for
   elliptic curve operations.
 An audit of gnark can be seen [here](https://github.com/ConsenSys/gnark-crypto/blob/master/audit_oct2022.pdf).
+  This library uses a more recent version than the audited version, since that version had a serialization bug.
   We only rely on gnark-crypto's underlying group operations and pairing code for bls12-381.
 For code that we do need to use, that has not been audited, we have copied it into this library so that it can be a part of this libraries audit.
 We have noted in the comments which functions we have done this for.

 ### Panics